intel/rohd/CONTRIBUTING.md

 ## How to Contribute

+### Reporting a Vulnerability

+Please report any vulnerabilities according to the information provided in the [SECURITY.md](SECURITY.md) file.

 ### Reporting Bugs

 Please report any bugs you find as a GitHub issue.
 Please try to provide as much detail as possible.
 Complete, stand-alone reproduction instructions are extremely helpful for bugs!